 My days are usually rushed.
 I run from one task to another.
-So much Alegna Soap business to attend to.
-I have a “to-do” list that never ends.
+So much Alegna Soap business to attend to, I have a “to-do” list that never ends.
 To be fair, we all are busy.
 But what if we weren’t?
-What if I had time to do the things I wanted?
-What if you did?
+Can I make the time to do the things I wanted?
 What if we gave ourselves 20 minutes a day to pretend we have nothing to do?
 I decided to challenge myself and find out.

 My timer went off, breaking off my day dreaming.
-I didn’t get up right away though.
-I eased my way back to reality.
-I enjoyed my trek down memory lane.
-I remembered how much love is in my life as I went back to work.
+I didn’t get up right away though, I eased my way back to reality.
+Enjoying my trek down memory lane, I remembered how much love is in my life as I went back to work.
 At the end of the day I can say that yes, my work was impacted by the 20 minutes I took to do nothing.
 I was happier, calmer and was able to accomplish more than usual.

 What if you had 20 minutes with nothing to do?
 What would you do?